almenarar/pantori-backend/README.md

 ### Running the project locally

+Change mode.database value in *config.json* to "sql".
+Complete .env.example as follows:
+- JWT_KEY: any value you want;
+- UNSPLASH_KEY: if you have one, to enable custom images.
+[Click here](https://unsplash.com/documentation#creating-a-developer-account) to know more, it's free!

 Use the provided Makefile to build and run the containers:

 ```bash
 make run
 ```

 This command will start the Golang API and a MySQL database.
+Default user is *foo* with pwd *bar*.
+This is a temporary way to manage users.

 ## Project Structure